Biden takes a political risk with his invitation to Israeli officials - KESQ

 Officials said another possibility would be to allow for a United Nations resolution to proceed calling for an immediate ceasefire in Gaza, a step the US has previously rejected.

-In their phone call Monday, Biden did not make threats about the future of American assistance, Sullivan said.
+In his phone call with Netanyahu on Monday, Biden did not make threats about the future of American assistance, Sullivan said.

 “What the president said today was, ‘I want you to understand, Mr. Prime Minister, exactly where I am on this.
 I am for the defeat of Hamas.
 I believe that they are an evil terrorist group with not just Israeli but American blood on their hands.
 At the same time, I believe that to get to that, you need a strategy that works.
 And that strategy should not involve a major military operation that puts thousands and thousands of lives – civilian, innocent lives at risk – in Rafah.
 There is a better way,’” Sullivan said.